rubenfpinto/rubenfpinto/README.md

 	Currently I'm working as a FullStack Developer but allways sharpening my skills actively learning more and improve.
 </p>

- 🌱 I’m currently learning more about c# .Net Core and starting to learn about ReactJS.
+ 🌱 I’m currently learning more about c# .Net Core and I'm starting to learn about ReactJS.

 ## ⚙️ Technical Skills
 <p dir=auto>